danielbodnar/awesome-stars/README.md

 ## kubernetes

+- [hofstadter-io/cuelm](https://github.com/hofstadter-io/cuelm) - Experiments with CUE on the quest to reimagine devops-ops.
 - [c-bata/kube-prompt](https://github.com/c-bata/kube-prompt) - An interactive kubernetes client featuring auto-complete.
 - [asobti/kube-monkey](https://github.com/asobti/kube-monkey) - An implementation of Netflix's Chaos Monkey for Kubernetes clusters
 - [kubernetes-sigs/aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) - A tool to use AWS IAM credentials to authenticate to a Kubernetes cluster